dioxfile/FARS-FRIS/README.md

 ### How to use FRIS
   * FRIS accepts a matrix [N X 3], where N represents the number of rows and three the number of columns, or simply a vector with elements [x1,x2,x3].
-### How To assess risk using FRIS, follow these steps:
+### To assess risk using FRIS, follow these steps:
   * Loading a Database: Use the command load('inputs.mat'); in Octave or Matlab to load the database.
 This database is used to test FRIS.

 ### Assess the Risks: Use the function evalfis(fris,[],100); to assess risks based on the loaded database.
 Change Defuzzification Method: You can change the defuzzification method using one of the following commands: